furious-programming/TreeStructInfo/README.md

 There is also possibility to store special numbers as strings - positive or negative infinity and NaN:

 ```
-"Inf" (or "+Inf")    - positive infinity
+"Inf" or "+Inf"    - positive infinity
 "-Inf"             - negative infinity
 "Nan"              - not a number
 ```

 Camel style for these strings is not mandatory.

 ## Currencies

 Currency values have separate format - first, there is a number, followed by the currency string (is optional).
 Precision is arbitrary, but not more than four digits.
+Currency values also can contain leading character `+` or `-`.

 Format of sample numbers below: